EastonLee/eastonlee.github.io/_posts/2017-03-30-neural-networks-for-machine-learning-university-of-toronto.markdown

 ## A toy example of training an RNN

+A recurrent network can emulate a finite state automaton, but it is exponentially more powerful.
+With N hidden neurons it has 2^N possible binary activity vectors (but only N^2 weights).

 ## Why it is difficult to train an RNN

+Four effective ways to learn an RNN

+* Long Short Term Memory
+* Hessian Free Optimization
+* Echo State Network
+* Good initialization with momentum

 ## Long-term Short-term-memory